Back to species list

 Distribution & Habitat

-Breeds in colonies along coastal areas and inland wetlands across Alaska and Northwest Canada.
-Most individuals winter along the Pacific coast, ranging south to the Sacramento Valley, with smaller numbers reaching Baja California, the Northern Rockies, and Ontario.
-A very rare visitor to eastern North America and an exceptional vagrant to East Asia.
-European records consist of two individuals: one on the Azores in 2003 and another on the Faroe Islands in 2026.
+Breeds in colonies along coastal areas and inland wetlands in Alaska and Northwest Canada.
+Winters mainly along the Pacific coast to the Sacramento Valley, less frequently to Baja California, the Northern Rockies, and Ontario.
+Very rare in eastern North America and vagrant to east Asia.
+Recorded in Europe twice: Azores (2003) and Faroe Islands (2026).

 Behavior & Ecology